-Montserrat should request that the Palermo Convention and the 1999 Terrorist Financing Convention be extended to the jurisdiction.
-The FCO/GOV to respond Follow up action will be taken to seek the U.K.'s agreement to extend the Palermo Convention to the jurisdiction See above.
+Montserrat should request that the Palermo Convention and the 1999 Terrorist Financing Convention be extended to the jurisdiction. • The FCO/GOV to respond Follow up action will be taken to seek the U.K.'s agreement to extend the Palermo Convention to the jurisdiction See above.
+The U.K. Government has agreed to extend the Palermo Convention and the Convention for the Suppression of Terrorism to Montserrat.
+The Government of Montserrat has prepared necessary documentation and the jurisdiction now awaits confirmation that formal request has been made.
 36. Mutual legal assistance (MLA) LC No specific procedures for establishing timelines for complying with requests for assistance Montserrat should consider reviewing the current procedures for executing MLAT requests to provide for greater efficiency.
 The procedures will be reviewed with a view to making necessary changes by the end of June 2012.
 The jurisdiction has introduced procedures for processing request for assistance under the Tax Information Exchange Act and will be implementing similar procedures executing MLATs.

 Difficult to judge effectiveness of implementation.
-The jurisdiction should create mechanisms to establish specific timelines for complying with requests. will be reviewed with a view to timelines for complying with requests for assistance. making necessary changes by the end of June 2012.
+The jurisdiction should create mechanisms to establish specific timelines for complying with requests for assistance.
+Existing provisions and procedures will be reviewed with a view to making necessary changes by the end of June 2012.
 In this matter legislation is now in place which covers this requirement, i.e., the Tax Information Exchange Act 2011.
 An amendment has been drafted to section 5(2) of the Criminal Justice (International Co-operation) Act (Cap.4.06) to include timeline for producing evidence to a police officer.
 An amendment has been drafted to section 8(4) of the Criminal Justice (International Co-operation Act (Cap.
 4.06) to include a timeline for submitting evidence to the Governor for submission to the requesting country or territory.
-An amendment has been drafted inserting a new section 9A which speaks to the timeline within which the fact that a request was made should be kept confidential, if the request and the court order made pursuant to that request specify that it should be kept
+An amendment has been drafted inserting a new section 9A which speaks to the timeline within which the fact that a request was made should be kept confidential, if the request and the court order made pursuant to that request specify that it should be kept confidential.